1.) Use “Whiskey” instead of “Whisky” when referring to a Scotch

 I see this happening on Facebook a lot and although technically the E means very little, it still annoyed the fine Malt Maniacs folk… a lot.
 Alongside a picture of a Single Malt was the title “Best Scotch Whiskey I’ve had in a long time”.
 The irony was that the words “Scotch Whisky” were written right there on the bottle in the photo.

-Insist [insert supermarket chain] own brand Scotch is worth your time
+2.)
+Insist supermarket chain own brand Scotch is worth your time

 Now I have nothing against supermarket own brand Whisky.
 In fact some supermarkets have proven to have good taste in their Scotch releases, but don’t drink it and expect me to respect you for choosing it over distillery branded Scotch.
 When you have the option, why go for something else?
 Distillery Scotch has been around longer than supermarket Scotch.
 It’s made by people who are dedicated to the process and love their product.
 So invest a little and maybe then we can have a real conversation about the merits of one Scotch over another!
 Unless you’re talking about the splendid Lidl range from 2015, then we can talk further…